 Asset Management Plan (AMP) - is the documented information that outlines the actions, resources, and timelines that are necessary for an individual asset, or for a grouping of assets, in order to meet the organisation's asset management objectives for that asset or grouping of assets.
 Assets can be organised into groups based on their kind, asset class, asset system, or asset portfolio, among other criteria.
 An asset management plan is generated from the strategic asset management plan and may be included in, or be a subsidiary plan of, the strategic asset management plan.
-An asset management plan is developed from the strategic asset management plan is developed from the strategic asset management plan.
+An asset management plan is developed from the strategic asset management plan (AS ISO55000:2014).